nghin/vacsf.org.test/pages/bible-study/Meditations/Grieve-Holy-Spirit.md

 Here's an excerpt from the HELPS Word-studies: <span style="color: #008000;">Blasphemy (988 /blasphēmía) "switches" right for wrong (wrong for right), i.e. calls what God disapproves, "right" which "exchanges the truth of God for a lie" (Ro 1:25)</span> (source: <a href="http://biblehub.com/greek/988.htm">Strong's Greek: 988. βλασφημία (blasphémia) -- slander</a>)

 We must keep in mind that blasphemy in itself is not unforgivable -read verse 31 above, but blasphemy against the Holy Spirit is.
 The NIV's translation uses the word <u>slander</u> in place of blasphemy which may give a more accurate contextual meaning.
 The HELPS Word-studies gives us "<u>switches right for wrong, or conversely wrong for right</u>."
 All in relation to the Holy Spirit.
 There is something the Holy Spirit says or does which gets slandered, distorted, its meaning turned upside down, most likely with the intention of rendering it void.

+If blasphemy is simply irreverance, calling names, disrespect, or foul language, it surely will grieve the Holy Spirit but affect no one else except the trespasser.
+But if blasphemy is a slander, a distortion of the Holy Spirit's message of salvation, it may have eternal consequences on others.

 ### What is the principal role of the Holy Spirit?